eclipsesource/tabris-js-node/README.md

 * `timers` - works within limits: setTimeout ignores additional arguments for callback.
 * `console` - provides the additional methods `dir`, `time`, `timeEnd`, `trace` and `assert`

+For supported node modules to be available at runtime, this module has to be required first, i.e.:

+    require("tabris-js-node");
+    var path = require("path");

 ## License

 * Code copied from [node](https://github.com/joyent/node) is published under the MIT license.